fabianbrash/Recipes/Ubuntu_Deb.md

 ````
 sudo nohup radm cluster --config config.yaml > ./cluster.log

+tail -f ./cluster.log   ## you can do this from another terminal session

 ````

 ##### The above command could take up to 30 minutes, but I want to walk away and do something else without having to babysit the console